CHINESE NEW YEAR ACTIVITIES FOR KIDS & TEACHERS

 Children also get away with their misbehaviour on this day.
 Parents do not want to upset their children or make them cry as crying on New Year's Day is considered unlucky.

-It is advisable to start the day off by consuming a bowl of sweet dessert called "tong sui" (sugary drink) in Cantonese.
+It is advisable to start the day off by consuming a bowl of sweet dessert called "tong sui" (syrupy sweet drink) in Cantonese.
 It symbolises starting the year off sweet and pleasant.

 The children will greet their parents and adults :